@ttsc/paths: Module Specifier Rewriting

 require("pkg") / import("pkg") | CallExpression | .Arguments.Nodes[0] |

 After the switch, node.ForEachChild recurses into every child.
-This is what makes the visitor catch deeply-nested cases like function f(x = await import("pkg")) {} โ the CallExpression is buried inside parameter default initializers, but every node still gets visited because we always recurse.
+This is what makes the visitor catch deeply-nested cases like function f(x = await import("pkg")) {}.
+The CallExpression is buried inside parameter default initializers, but every node still gets visited because we always recurse.

 Sidebar: visitor pattern in Go